zhezhouzz/underapproximation_type/README.md

 # Artifact Guide: Covering All the Bases: Type-based Verification of Test Input Generators

-This is the accompanying artifact for the PLDI 2023 submission *Covering All the Bases: Type-based Verification of Test Input Generators* by Zhou et al. This artifact consists of both the OCaml impelementation (**Poirot**) and the Coq formalization of the type system or our core language **λ<sup>TG</sup>** introduced in the paper.
+This is the accompanying artifact for the PLDI 2023 submission *Covering All the Bases: Type-based Verification of Test Input Generators* by Zhou et al. This artifact consists of both the OCaml impelementation (**Poirot**) and the Coq formalization of the type system of our core language **λ<sup>TG</sup>** introduced in the paper.

 ## Getting Started Guide